India, China near pact aimed at keeping lid on border tension

 The two armies, strung out along the 4,000-km (2,500-mile) border from the high altitude Ladakh plateau in the west to the jungles of Arunachal Pradesh in the east, have also agreed to set up a hotline between top ranking officers, in addition to existing brigade-level contacts.

-"The key issue is maintaining peace and tranquility on the border," said an Indian government official.
+"The key issue is maintaining peace and tranquillity on the border," said an Indian government official.

 "Barring last minute problems, there should be an agreement.
 It's a question of crossing the Ts and dotting the Is," the officer said, speaking on condition of anonymity because of the sensitivity of the issue.